jrbart/checkpoint/README.md

   } }
 ```

-And then we probably want to subscribe so we can see the Alert.
+And then we probably want to subscribe so we can see the Notify.
 We can
 either subscribe to the check itself:

 ```
 subscription {
-  checkAlert(id: 2) {
+  checkNotify(id: 2) {
     id
     isAlive
     args
-    service
+    probe
     contact {
       id
     }